pammacdotnet/TypstPaper/paper.typ

 Typst's introspection system provides a suite of functions that enable dynamic interaction with a document's structure and content.
 Central to this system are functions like `counter` and `query`.
 The `counter` function allows for tracking and manipulating counts of elements such as pages, headings, figures, and equations.
 Users can access current counter values, display them in various formats, and even define custom counters for specific needs.
 For instance, one can create a custom counter to number specific elements uniquely throughout the document.
 On the other hand, the `query` function facilitates searching the document for elements that match certain criteria, such as all headings of a particular level or elements with specific labels.
 This is particularly useful for generating dynamic content like tables of contents or lists of figures, as it allows for real-time retrieval and display of relevant elements based on the document's current state.

 Complementing these are functions like `here`, `locate`, and `metadata`, which offer deeper insights into the document's structure:
-- The `here` function retrieves the current location within the document, which can be used in conjunction with other functions to determine positional information.
+/ `here`: retrieves the current location within the document, which can be used in conjunction with other functions to determine positional information.
 For example, combining `here` with `query` can yield the number of specific elements preceding the current point.
-- The `locate` function identifies the position of a specific element, allowing for precise referencing or manipulation based on location.
+/ `locate`: identifies the position of a specific element, allowing for precise referencing or manipulation based on location.
-- Additionally, the `metadata` function enables embedding arbitrary values into the document without producing visible content, which can later be retrieved using `query`.
+/ `metadata`: function enables embedding arbitrary values into the document without producing visible content, which can later be retrieved using `query`.
 This is particularly useful for storing and accessing auxiliary information that informs document behavior or content generation.

 == Integrated development environments
 Typst integrates seamlessly with existen integrated development environments, such as Visual Studio Code (@fig:vscode).
 For instance, extensions like Tinymist#footnote("https://github.com/Myriad-Dreamin/tinymist"), provide a comprehensive environment for Typst document creation.
 Tinymist offers features such as syntax highlighting, real-time previews, code completion, and error diagnostics, enhancing the editing experience.
 Users can initialize Typst projects using built-in templates, format documents with LSP-enhanced formatters, and manage local packages directly within VS Code.
 These tools collectively transform almost any code editor or development platform into a powerful solution for Typst-based typesetting.

 #figure(
   image("vscode.jpg"),
   kind: image,
   caption: [Typst can also be used through modern code editors.],
-  placement: top,
+  placement: none,
 ) <fig:vscode>

 == Export options
-As of April 2025, Typst supports exporting documents in three formats: PDF, SVG, and HTML.
+As of mid 2025, Typst supports exporting documents in three formats: PDF, SVG, and HTML.
 PDF export is the most mature, offering high-quality, resolution-independent documents compliant with the PDF 1.7 standard.
 It also supports PDF/A-2b and PDF/A-3b formats for archival purposes, with options to specify page ranges and standards via the command-line interface or the web app.
 SVG export is well-supported, ideal for embedding vector graphics into web pages, and allows exporting each page as a separate SVG file with customizable naming templates and page range selections.
 HTML export is currently experimental (@fig:compiler) and under active development; it requires enabling a feature flag (`--features html`) in the CLI, supports basic markup elements, and is not yet available in the web app.

 = Web application <sec:typstapp>
 The shift to cloud-based tools is revolutionizing content creation, academic work, and document editing, with platforms like Binder @Corbi23, and Overleaf being the two most currently known.
 These tools, alongside mainstream platforms like Google Docs and Notion#footnote("https://www.notion.com"), highlight a broader trend: the cloud is breaking down barriers to access, fostering collaboration, and integrating advanced workflows that were once confined to local software.
 As a result, education, research, and professional documentation are becoming more dynamic, inclusive, and efficient.

 #figure(
   image("typstapp2.jpg", width: 100%),
-  placement: bottom,
+  placement: none,
   caption: [Screenshot of the Typst.app web application.], ) <fig:typstapp>